-Not only do the Bubis give everyone something to do on Sunday nights, but they also enjoy the comradaderie between themselves.
+Not only do the Bubis give everyone something to do on Sunday nights, but they also enjoy the comradaderie between themselves from PERFECTION p.
+1 said, "It is tremendous point of pride for the school.
+It is tremendous point of pride for Township."

-"With us it's not about winning and losing," said Whitehead, "I just go out and have fun playing hockey with my teammates and especially my
+"With us it's not about winning and losing," said Whitehead, "I just go out and have fun playing hockey with my teammates and especially my classmates."